botorch.optim

 • raw_samples (int) – The number of raw samples to consider in the initialization heuristic.

-• fixed_features (Dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.
+• fixed_features (dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.

-• options (Dict[str, bool | float | int] | None) – Options for initial condition generation.
+• options (dict[str, bool | float | int] | None) – Options for initial condition generation.
 These contain all settings for the standard heuristic initialization from gen_batch_initial_conditions.
 In addition, they contain frac_random (the fraction of fully random fantasy points), num_inner_restarts and raw_inner_samples (the number of random restarts and raw samples for solving the posterior objective maximization problem, respectively) and eta (temperature parameter for sampling heuristic from posterior objective maximizers).

 • constraints (equality) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) >= rhs.